(CHINA, CIVIL WAR and JAPAN'S INTRUSION – continued)

 In October, the Communists were forced to flee from Jiangxi.
 Those who remained were pursued and many rounded up, tortured and sent to a concentration camp.
 Others began what was to become known as the Long March.
 They numbered around 87,000, including 50 women, the families of Red Army men and entire peasant households.
 With them they hauled small printing presses, duplicating machines, sewing machines and other home-industry tools.
 They stopped in towns and made their own clothing and shoes.

 For almost a year the marchers zigzagged across mountains, deserts, rivers and swamplands, from the south of China, westward and then north, chased by Chiang's forces and by warlord armies.
 Some froze to death.
 Some starved.
-Mao's third wife, He Zizhen, was wounded by a dive-bomber attack, including shrapnel lodge in her skull that was too dangerous to remove, and she had to ride in a cart or be strapped to a mule.
+Mao's third wife, He Zizhen, was wounded by a dive-bomber attack, including shrapnel lodged in her skull that was too dangerous to remove, and she had to ride in a cart or be strapped to a mule.

 After trekking 6,000 miles the marchers had dwindled to about 7,000, less than one-tenth their original size.
 They arrived at an arid and agriculturally unproductive location in the far north, at Yenan, about 300 miles west of Beijing, a more impoverished area than Jiangxi, more sparsely populated and closer to the Russians and Japanese.
 There a few Communists had already established themselves, and more were trickling in, running from Chiang's forces.
 In November 1935 from central China a Red Army titled the Second Front Army was on its way to Yenan and was to arrive with other Red Army units the following year.